ducminh00/eleventy-netlify-boilerplate/pages/about.md

 ---
-title: Tự giới thiệu
+title: tự giới thiệu
 metaDescription: This is a sample meta description.
 If one is not present in your page/post's front matter, the default metadata.desciption will be used instead.
 date: 2017-01-01T00:00:00.000Z
 permalink: /about/index.html
 eleventyNavigation:
-  key: Giới thiệu
+  key: giới thiệu
   order: 1
 ---
 xin chào mọi người,